-Attorney for Injured Crew Members + Seamen on Yachts, Boats, and Cruise Ships
+Attorney for Injured Crew Members, Employees, Seamen on Yachts + Boats

 Our lead trial lawyer Brett Rivkind has an international reputation for dedication and excellence.
 His hard work and success have been recognized extensively through awards and special recognitions.

 Seamen and maritime crew members working on different types of ships may be able to sue their employers for injuries they sustain at work.
 These lawsuits are typically available to workers on cruise ships, yachts, oil rigs, cargo ships, tugboats, and barges.
 Many of these jobs are quite dangerous, and it is up to your employer and the owner and operator of the ship to make sure that the staff and crew on board are safe, that cargo and other materials aboard the ship are loaded properly, and that safety equipment is in place to prevent injuries.

 If your employer negligently allowed you to be injured, you may have a claim under the Jones Act and other parts of maritime law that allow you to seek compensation for your injuries.
 The attorneys for injured crew members and seamen on yachts, boats, and cruise ships at Rivkind Margulies & Rivkind, P.A. offer free legal consultations to help victims of injuries and accidents while working on ships.
 Call our attorneys at (305) 204-5369 to set up a free legal consultation.

 Suing for Injuries While Working on a Ship

 If you are a crewmember or worker aboard a vessel, whether it be an oil tanker, yacht, cruise ship, or other ocean-going vessel, and you qualify as a “seaman,” and you may be governed by U.S. maritime law and the Jones Act.
 These laws create general duties and obligations for employers and ship owner and will often give the grounds for legal claims against them for injuries and accidents.
 These claims can often get victims compensation for damages such as the following: